A Sortd Review For Google Workspace Users

 View switch

-One of the key aspects of Sortd is that it brings tasks management to your inbox.
+One of the key aspects of Sortd is that it brings task management to your inbox.
 But how can the user find what they need when they open their email account?
 On Sortd, you can switch between viewing modes right on top.
-The sliding button goes from traditional inbox view to Board view, with columns and cards.
+The sliding button goes from the traditional inbox view to Board view, with columns and cards.

 Card fields

+To make the task management happen, the messages have to be clear and concise.
+Another feature of Sortd is the card details.
+There are multiple fields, such as status labels, deadlines, assignments to users, reminders and notes.
 So, for instance, if the user receives an email about a new product launch, they can turn it into a card, assign each launch step to a collaborator, elaborate on what the project requires, set a budget and much more.
-Then, if they or anyone else needs to refer back to information, it’s all on the card.
+Then, if they or anyone else needs to refer back to information, it's all on the card.

 Organized and sorted Gmail with DragApp